dragma/styled-bootstrap-grid/README.md

 ## todo
 Because the module is meant to become 100% cssless, I must :
   * find a way to inject `<meta />` head element.
-  * find a way to inject the general css.